 A Message from Mrs. Hennessey

-As always, thank you for partnering with us each day!
-We so appreciate your ongoing support.
+Thank you for your continued support of Memorial School!
 Please feel free to contact me directly at ahennessey@sad15.org or by phone at 926-4322.

 Valentine’s Day Considerations